Boy Scouts of America

 • (a) Using a measuring tape, measure and draw the main site entry and its nearby area.
 Define the scale of your drawing.
 Be sure to include the driveway and sidewalk or path that leads to the building's main entry.
 Indicate any sidewalks, structures, trees and plants, lights, drains, utilities, or other site furnishings within the study area.
 Make two copies of this plan and save the original, then do 4b and 4c using the copies.

-• (b) On one copy, use directional arrows to indicate where the water drains across the site, where ditches occur, and where water stands for a longer period of time.
+• (b) On one copy of your site plan, use directional arrows to indicate where the water drains across the site, where ditches occur, and where water stands for a longer period of time.

 • (c) Decide how you can make the place safer and more comfortable for those using it.
 Redesign the area on another copy of the plan.
 You may want to include new walks, covered waiting areas, benches, space-defining plantings of trees and shrubs, and drainage structures.